KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 - Please [![⭐ Star Project](https://img.shields.io/badge/Star-Project-blue?logo=github)]() to encourage developer(s).
 - [Fork], do your thing and create a PR.

+## Issues and Bug Reports

+Found a bug or have a feature request?
+Please:

+1. **Check existing issues**: [Browse issues] to see if it’s already reported.
+2. **Open a new issue**: [Create one here] with:
+   - A clear title
+   - Description (and steps to reproduce, if a bug)
+   - Expected vs actual behavior
+   - Screenshots or error logs, if relevant
+   - Environment (OS, Python, Chrome version)
+3. **Use the template**: Please use the provided bug report template.
+4. **Feature requests**: Explain what you want, why it’s useful, and any suggestions.

+## Discussion

+Have feedback or suggestions?
+Open an [issue] or join discussions on new features, improvements, and use cases.
+Your input helps shape the project!

 ## TODO
 - [ ] PyPi Package.
     - [x] Convert to a package.
+    - [x] pip install package.
     - [ ] publish to PyPi.
 - [ ] Automatically
   - [x] Use specified timezone othwerwise automatically get it.